Who Are Ultimate Beneficial Owners?

 UBO and Trusts

-And, for good measure, anyone else (if there is someone) who exerts some form of control.
+In essence, everyone can be considered the UBOs of trusts, such as the settlor, trustees, beneficiaries and protectors.
+And, for good measure, anyone else (if there is someone) who exerts some form of control can also be considered a UBO.

-Not surprisingly, this brings its own complications.
+This brings with it its own complications and questions.
 What if the beneficiaries don’t yet know they are beneficiaries?
-What if there is only a class of beneficiary at onboarding?
-What if the Trustees are a professional, corporate trustee?
+What if there is only a class of beneficiaries at onboarding?
+What if the Trustees are a professional corporate trustee?

 Source of Wealth and Trusts

-On the other hand, there is simply no need for source of wealth information for the rest of the actors, as they do not contribute any funds and so do not present any risk in this respect.
+On the other hand, there is simply no need for a source of wealth information for the rest of the actors, as they do not contribute any funds, and so do not present any risk in this respect.

-However, they are still classified as Ultimate Beneficial Owner (UBOs) so identification and verification, to some degree, will be required.
-And this, in my experience, is where the approach of some firms is more of a hindrance than a help.
+However, they are still classified as Ultimate Beneficial Owners (UBOs), so identification and verification will be required to some degree at least.
+It’s in this area that the approach of some firms can cause more hindrance than help.

-Most people, when presented the information in the right way, understand the need to go through these checks.
-Of course, those with criminal intent understand it even better, which is why they go out of their way to find nominees, proxies, call them what you will, to provide a “cover” for their activities.
-It’s why they tend to open bank accounts in countries different from the registration jurisdiction, it’s why they tend to have diverse geographic ownership and control and that is why all of those things, added together, should be treated as “red flags”.
+Now, when requesting the necessary documentation, it is crucial that you do it in a way that informs the customer as to why providing the information for verification checks is important.
+Of course, criminals will always be aware of this, which is why they go out of their way to find nominees and proxies (call them what you will) to provide a “cover” for their activities.
+It’s why they tend to open bank accounts in countries different from the registration jurisdiction, it’s why they tend to have diverse geographic ownership and control, and that is why all of those things, added together, should be treated as “red flags”.